 I'm Neurodivergent.
 What Does That Mean?

-As a neurodivergent individual, the way I may interact with clients and cats is often different from those who are neurotypical.
-Neurodivergent individuals are those who have conditions that affect the way their brains process and respond to stimuli.
-For me, I have attention deficit disorder (ADD) and autism spectrum disorder (ASD).
+As a neurodivergent individual, Laura interacts with clients and cats in ways that may differ from those who are neurotypical.
+Neurodivergent people have conditions that affect how their brains process and respond to the world.
+Laura has Attention Deficit Disorder (ADD) and Autism Spectrum Disorder (ASD).

-For me, being neurodivergent means that I sometimes have difficulty with social interaction, communication, and anxiety management.
-When it comes to interacting with you, my communication may come across as blunt or awkward, which can be off-putting.
-I often struggle with small talk and instead focus on the task that needs to be done to provide the best care for the animal.
-I find that I connect more easily with clients who have a shared love for their pets and who can communicate their needs directly.
+For Laura, being neurodivergent means she sometimes struggles with social interactions, communication, and managing anxiety.
+Her communication style might come across as blunt or awkward, which can be off-putting to some.
+She finds small talk challenging and instead focuses on providing the best possible care for each animal.
+Laura connects most easily with clients who share a love for their pets and communicate their needs clearly.